+This document provides guidelines for the delivery of course material in large group sessions within the College of Medicine’s Undergraduate Medical Education (UGME) program.
 These guidelines were prepared based on research and input from student and faculty groups in the College of Medicine.
-Student feedback centered on receiving a consistent experience across courses with regards to communication and course materials design and handling.
-Three core areas identified in delivering course materials were: Creation, Publishing and Delivery.
+Student feedback centered on receiving a consistent experience across courses and across sites with regards to communication and course materials design and delivery.

 System of Record